About the Irish Go Association

 The Irish Go Association serves to promote and administer the game of Go in Ireland.
 The IGA is affiliated to the International Go Federation and the European Go Federation, and represents Irish Go players at the international level.
 Within Ireland, the IGA organises national championships and the annual Irish Go Congress, provides support for clubs and teachers, liaises with the embassies and federations of the major Go nations, and maintains the IGA website.
 The IGA is a voluntary organisation.

 Who Is the IGA?

-The IGA Committee is elected at the Annual General Meeting, which is usually held during the Irish Go Congress.
+The IGA Committee is elected at the Annual General Meeting.
 The 2022 Committee comprises:

 President — Niall Tuohy

 Members — James Hutchinson, John Courtney, Philippe Renaut

 For general enquiries, please use our contact form.